rjdekker/MHI2MQTT/README.md

 ![Arduino IDE settings](https://rjdekker.github.io/MHI2MQTT/docs/images/Arduino-IDE_ESP-01-settings.jpg)
 <br><br>
-After the sketch is flashed for the first time, future updates to the ESP-01 can also be uploaded OTA.
+Once the sketch is flashed for the first time, future updates to the ESP-01 can also be uploaded OTA.
 Name and password are equal to those set for the configuration access point (Default: <i>MHI Roomname</i> with password <i>mitsubishi</i>).
 The Arduino Pro Mini cannot be updated OTA.

 ### Connecting and configuring the system
 * Disconnect the mains